Contemplating Teams Backup

 - Stopping rogue administrators removing or altering information.

 - Moving copies of data to external repositories to ensure people can work if the cloud service is unavailable for an extended period.

 These are classic reasons long cited in the on-premises world.
 However, in the cloud, things are different because you typically don’t have the same level of access to data that you enjoy on-premises.

 No Backups in Office 365

 Apart from SharePoint Online, Microsoft doesn’t backup Office 365 services.
 Microsoft relies on its technology to protect data, so if you want a backup, you must use a third-party service.
 There are many services available and generally there are no problems backing up or restoring mailbox and document data.
-Backup for Exchange Online and SharePoint Online have roots in on-premises technology and the methods to move data in and out of mailboxes and sites are well understood.
+Backup products for Exchange Online and SharePoint Online have roots in on-premises technology and the methods to move data in and out of mailboxes and sites are well understood.
 APIs, albeit never designed for cloud backups, are available, and everything works.
 Well, everything works until sensitivity labels and encrypted content are introduced into the mix, but that’s another discussion.

 Teams is a Cloud App

 Teams is a different matter.
 Unlike Exchange and SharePoint, Teams is a product of the cloud.
 It does not exist on-premises and no one ever developed backup interfaces for Teams.
 But more importantly, Teams is built on top of multiple Office 365 and Azure services.
 The data in these services is interconnected and dependent.
 Restoring a mailbox is simple compared to the reconstruction of a team, complete with all its channels, tabs, conversations, meetings, and so on.